 These types of yellow flowers are found growing in early summer in fields that receive full sun.
 They are popular in cottage gardens but can even grow in hanging baskets.

 Also known as Impatiens, this flower grows very rapidly.
 They will thrive best if they are planted right next to one another, as they will not compete against their fellow flowers.
 Busy Lizzie flowers are easy to grow, and they will bring a splash of color to any garden!

 These flowers grow best in full sun to partial shade and bloom in early spring.

 The bear’s ear flower is scientifically known as Primula auricula.
 It tends to grow in the middle of rocky areas, and as its name suggests, its leaves resemble the bear’s ears.
 It can grow up to 8 inches tall.

 The craspedia flower is scientifically known as Craspedia globosa.
-This plant looks like a tennis ball!
-But it is so exotic that it can only be found in very warm areas around the world.
+This plant produces pale yellow flowers that look like tennis balls!
+But it is so exotic that it can only be found in very warm growing zones around the world.

 As a result, they need to be fully exposed to the sun, and they will grow best if they are planted in well-drained soil.